Curriculum – PE

 The school aims to develop safe, competent swimmers, with good water sense, and this programme starts in the Summer Term for Year 5 children at the local swimming pool and they continue with instruction into Year 6, once a week.

-At Trimley St Mary Primary School our PE Coordinators are Miss Thurlow and Mrs Birch.
-If you have any queries or questions please see either Miss Thurlow or Mrs Birch.
+At Trimley St Mary Primary School our PE Coordinator is Miss Thurlow.
+If you have any queries or questions please see Miss Thurlow.

 Our school PE kit is white t’shirts and black or navy shorts with trainers or plimsolls.
 In the colder weather please can children wear dark tracksuit bottoms (navy or black) and either a school sweatshirts or plain black/ navy sweatshirt/hoodie.
 Football strips , logos, patterned or brightly coloured fashion clothing is not permitted.